Exact Terms

-Image Prompts term
+Image Vocabulary term

-Reference mood: meaning, examples, and AI prompt use.
+Reference mood: meaning, examples, and expert terminology.

 Names the closest visual world without needing a copyrighted or exact reference.